belgianmobileid/doc/_CIBA/chapters/user_data.md

 ## User Data

-itsme® makes a range of user data available for its partners.
+itsme makes a range of user data available for its partners.
 These data elements (called "claims") can be requested through the backchannel Authentication Request, either individually or as part of a broader "scope".
 The claims are grouped into two categories:

 ### User Attributes